quwip10/VPNKeepalive/README.md

 Future enhancements will make this all interactive.
 (This work is taking place in the "interactive-patch" and "crontab-patch")

-It is designed to be a crontab job running as often as is necessary to poll the connection.
+It is designed to be a cron job running as often as is necessary to poll the connection.